peterktung/flights_project/README.md

 * Move the subtitle and put it in the middle of the graph next to a start button so the viewer can start it when they're ready
 * Show the top 8-9 airlines individually and then aggregate all the other small ones into an additional single point.
 That could help cut down on complexity.
 * Moving the slider around somehow triggered most of the airlines to turn red.

+### Feedback 4
+* Clarify story by explicitly listing the initial dominant airlines and explain the Southwest story.
+* Reduce the range of the bubble size to make fleet size less prominent since it does not add to the story.
+* Re-position slider and button to be more visible at the end.
+* Continue displaying captions during interactions.
+* Add tooltip on hover.
+* Make carrier selection bold on hover of data point
+* Center caption text, increase text font and color
+* Add visual encoding for "dominant" airlines

 ## Resources